syncfusion-content/wpf-docs/wpf/TimePicker/Getting-Started.md

 # Getting Started with WPF TimePicker (SfTimePicker)

-This section explains how to create a WPF [SfTimePicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTimePicker.html) and explains about its structure.
+This section explains how to create a [WPF TimePicker](https://www.syncfusion.com/wpf-controls/timepicker) (SfTimePicker) and explains about its structure.

 ## Structure of SfTimePicker